reactperfstrategy/projects/README.md

 However, there does come a time when performance does become important -- and sometimes, it is extremly difficult to fix given that the focus was function first and not using well understood React 'patterns'.

 Some things are easy to fix -- if you know what to look for and employ well known best practices.
-Some aren't and requre major surgery!
+Some aren't and require major surgery!

 What we hope to do in this project is to share with you some simple -- and some not so simple -- tips, examples and documentation on how to start to address your performance issues.